Digital One

-Digital One is a national commercial digital radio multiplex in the United Kingdom, owned by Arqiva.
+Digital One, also known as D1 National, is a national commercial digital radio multiplex in the United Kingdom, owned by Arqiva.
 As of March 2010, the multiplex covered more than 90% of the population from 137 transmitters.
 Coverage was extended to Northern Ireland in July 2013.
 It contains a list of DAB and DAB+ radio stations operated by Bauer Media Audio UK, Global Media & Entertainment and News Broadcasting.